 tickets to getting us to the front of the lines whenever possible.

-The luxury, colonial-style Hoteldas Cataratas is the best hotel in Foz do Iguaçu, on the
+- Hotel das Cataratas - A luxury, colonial-style hotel that is the best in Foz do Iguaçu, on the

 Brazilian side of the falls, and the only hotel inside Iguaçu National Park.